 When looking at the different regulations, we can, in general, distinguish a few different systems applicable in case of individual termination of the employment, as reflected in the pie chart below.

-In the interactive table below, you can see for each country whether an indemnity in lieu of notice or severance pay is due and if so, whether it is capped.
+In the interactive table below, you can see for each country whether an indemnity in lieu of notice or severance pay is due.
 The table also contains information on any other indemnities related to the dismissal, if due.
 Note that this does not include payments related to payroll settlements or additional indemnities such as outplacement services.